ittiam-systems/openapv/README.md

 - Perceptually lossless video quality, which is close to raw video quality
 - Low complexity and high throughput intra frame only coding without pixel domain prediction
-- Support for high bit-rate range up to a few Gbps for 2K, 4K and 8K resolution content, enabled by a lightweight entropy coding scheme
+- High bit-rate range up to a few Gbps for 2K, 4K and 8K resolution content, enabled by a lightweight entropy coding scheme
 - Frame tiling for immersive content and for enabling parallel encoding and decoding
-- Support for various chroma sampling formats from 4:2:2 to 4:4:4, and bit-depths from 10 to 16
+- Various chroma sampling formats from 4:2:2 to 4:4:4, and bit-depths from 10 to 16
-- Support for multiple decoding and re-encoding without severe visual quality degradation
+- Multiple decoding and re-encoding without severe visual quality degradation
-- Support multi-view video and auxiliary video like depth, alpha, and preview
+- Multi-view video and auxiliary video like depth, alpha, and preview
-- Support various metadata including HDR10/10+ and user-defined format
+- Various metadata including HDR10/10+ and user-defined format

 ### Related specification
 - APV Codec (bitstream): [https://datatracker.ietf.org/doc/draft-lim-apv/](https://datatracker.ietf.org/doc/draft-lim-apv/)